Toyota Grand Highlander Hybrid Max vs. Toyota Sequoia Hybrid: My pick

 Based on my experience, ingress and egress are relatively easier in the Grand Highlander compared to the Sequoia.
 I also felt that the design of the shell and door frames and the ergonomics are more car-like in the Grand Highlander.

 The Sequoia targets adventure-minded families with an active lifestyle who get off the beaten path regularly.
 Its body-on-frame chassis would make it a more robust model than the Grand Highlander.
-However, the former is lighter and thus easier to drive and maneuver.
+However, the latter is lighter and thus easier to drive and maneuver.

 Third-row space

 Although both SUVs provide third-row seating, the Grand Highlander outdoes the Sequoia in third-row headroom and knee room.
-I’m a six-footer, and when I tried accessing the third row of both the vehicles, I felt that it was not only easier to get in but also the seats and space were much better in the Grand Highlander.
+I’m a six-footer, and when I tried accessing the third row of both vehicles, I felt that it was not only easier to get in but also the seats and space were much better in the Grand Highlander.

-Feature2024 Grand Highlander Hybrid Max2024 Sequoia Hybrid
+Feature2026 Grand Highlander Hybrid Max2026 Sequoia Hybrid

 Third row headroom37.2 in.35.6 in.

-Third row legroom33.5 in.28.1 in.
+Third row legroom33.5 in.28.1-33.7 in.

 Third row shoulder room57.5 in.62.6 in.